-I’m so excited that I now have my own designer painted shed for storing my craft supplies in.
-I made some upcycled hanging bucket storage from old yogurt pots to match the paint job on the outside.
+I’m so excited that I now have my designer painted shed for storing my craft supplies.
+I made upcycled hanging bucket storage from old yoghurt pots to match the paint job on the outside.

-Most mornings my breakfast consists of Greek yogurt, berries and nuts.
-Subsequently, I get through a lot of Greek yogurt, so I buy it in these large containers that actually look like small buckets.
+Most mornings, my breakfast consists of Greek yoghurt, berries and nuts.
+Subsequently, I get through many Greek yoghurts, so I buy them in large containers that look like small buckets.

-Even though they are recyclable these containers seem such a waste.
-So I try and reuse them whenever possible, that’s when I got the idea for using them for hanging DIY tub storage.
+Even though they are recyclable, these containers seem such a waste.
+So I try and reuse them whenever possible; that’s when I thought of using them for hanging DIY tub storage.

 DIY Tub Storage Using Old Yogurt Containers

-The only thing is that even though these old yogurt tubs are perfect for making hanging bucket storage they aren’t very attractive.
+The only thing is that even though these old yoghurt tubs are perfect for making hanging bucket storage, they aren’t beautiful.

-As I love the Marimekko design I printed on my shed I decoupaged the Greek yogurt tubs to match the shed.
+As I love the Marimekko design I printed on my shed, I decoupaged the Greek yoghurt tubs to match the shed.

-I now have Marimekko designer hanging bucket storage inside my shed and it looks fab!
+I now have Marimekko designer hanging bucket storage inside my shed, which looks fab!

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.